-- From the Basic menu, select Devices from the left pane and then click Content Controls. - To use the default Rule Templates, select one of the pre-defined rules as shown on screen to quickly setup access policy for devices on your network. - To create a new access policy, click on the New Rule and the configuration page displays.
+- From the Basic menu, select Devices from the left pane and then click Parental Controls. - To use the default Rule Templates, select one of the pre-defined rules as shown on screen to quickly setup access policy for devices on your network.